Music Links Glossary Homepage

 1708-1717 Court organist at Weimar (second Weimar period).
 Primarily wrote organ music.
 WF Bach (1710) and CPE Bach (1714) were born.

 1717-1723 Kapellmeister to Prince Leopold of Kothen.
 Concertos (the Brandenburgs, solo and double string), two of the orchestral suites, instrumental works (sonatas and partitas for violin, cello suites) and keyboard works (sonatas for harpsichord and viola da gamba).
-Maria Barbara died at 1720 and he married Anna Magdalena Wilcken.
+Maria Barbara died in 1720, and he married Anna Magdalena Wilcken.

 1723-1750 St. Thomas's Kantor in Leipzig as successor to Kuhnau.
 Cantatas, Passions, Oratorios, Masses, Motets and Magnificats, Harpsichord Concertos, Well-tempered Clavier, Goldberg Variations (Air with thirty variations), the Musical Offering, the Art of the Fugue, etc. Director of the Collegium Musicum in Leipzig (1729).
 JC Bach was born (1735).